UIM-Showdown/uim-showdown-discord-bot/README.md

 ## Code flows

+### Starting the bot:

+* Admin runs showdown-bot-poc.py
+* showdown-bot-poc.py parses command-line args and loads the config.ini file
+* showdown-bot-poc.py creates a ShowdownBot object
+* The ShowdownBot constructor handles all initialization for the bot, including loading commands and initializing config info from the provided command-line args and config properties
+* showdown-bot-poc.py calls start() on the ShowdownBot object to connect it to Discord

 ### Submitting a request:

 * User calls an application command (slash command)
-* Discord.py library runs the code in the method annotated with @bot.tree.command in showdown-bot-poc.py
+* Discord.py library runs the code in the method annotated with @self.bot.tree.command in showdownbot.py
 * Command method handles input validation (e.g. KCs must not be negative, pick-list values must be in the pick-list, etc), and if this validation fails, it raises a BingoUserError
-* Command method creates an ApprovalRequest object from the context (which is an Interaction object) and passes it to BingoUtils.requestApproval(), then sends back a confirmation message
+* Command method creates an ApprovalRequest object from the context (which is an Interaction object) and passes it to requestApproval(), then sends back a confirmation message
-* BingoUtils.requestApproval() sends a message to the approvals channel with the request details, and constructs custom button subclasses to include with it, which include callback methods and the request info
+* requestApproval() sends a message to the approvals channel with the request details, and constructs custom button subclasses to include with it, which include callback methods and the request info

 ### Approving a request:

 * Staff member clicks the approve button on the message in the approvals channel
-* The callback method in the ApproveButton class (in Buttons.py) is called
+* The callback method in the ApproveButton class is called
 * The callback method calls the approve() method on the ApprovalRequest object (which was stored on the button)
 * ApprovalRequest.approve() calls requestApproved() on its approval handler
 * The approval handler's requestApproved() method handles things like talking to the spreadsheet